defagos/CoconutKit/README.markdown

 #### Can I use CoconutKit for applications published on the AppStore?

 CoconutKit does not use any private API and is therefore AppStore friendly.
-Several applications hortis developed use CoconutKit and have successfully been approved.
+Several applications I developed use CoconutKit and have successfully been approved.

 #### Why have you released CoconutKit?

-My company, [hortis](http://www.hortis.ch/), has a long tradition of open source development.
-This is one of the major reasons why I started to work for its entity devoted to mobile development, hortis le studio.

 When I started iOS development a few years ago, I immediately felt huge gaps needed to be filled in some areas, so that I could get more productive and write better applications.
 CoconutKit was born.